-The retention and enhancement of all these features of local distinctiveness in the Tunstall landscape will be important for the continuing preservation and enhancement of the character of the place and their positive management will be essential to ensure their future wellbeing.
+The retention and enhancement of all these features of local distinctiveness in the Tunstall landscape will be important for the continuing preservation and enhancement of the character of the place and the positive management of these planting areas will be essential to ensure their future well-being.

-However, occasionally consideration should be given to the removal of trees in order to maintain significant views or spaces (such as the self-set sycamore trees on the fence line between Tunstall Cottage and Flint Cottages or those in front of Flint Cottages).
+However, occasionally consideration may be given to the removal of trees in order to maintain significant views or spaces (such as the self-set sycamore trees on the fence line between Tunstall Cottage and Flint Cottages or those in front of Flint Cottages).
 There may even be a case to be made for thinning the amount of trees around the parish church to restore some views which have disappeared over time.

-New tree planting which contributes to the form and structure of the local environment in and around Tunstall should normally be comprised of native species, although other species now assimilated into the Kentish rural scene may also be appropriate.
+Planting which contributes to the form and structure of the local environment in and around Tunstall should normally be comprised of native species, although other species now assimilated into the Kentish rural scene may also be appropriate.